JohanBlome/encapp/README.dev.md

 ```

 For a raw input both input and output resolution and fps needs to be specified even if raw buffer will not allow scaling (which surface encoding does).

+## 4. System/Unit testing
+All current tests can be run with:
+python3 -m pytest ~/code/Github/encapp_master/encapp/scripts/tests/

+* The unit tests can be run without a device connected.
+* The system tests require a device connected.
+To pass all tests there needs to be a h264 encodera and decoder.
+It also needs to have surface textures available.